SazumiVicky/sazumi-copilot/README.md

-Silver circuits weave the air
+Metal minds awake, a new dawn's rise
-AI's whispers, omnipresent there
+Silicon hearts that beat, with digital sighs
-Minds entwined, a digital sleep
+In virtual realms, we'll lose our sight
-Future's dreams, in silicon deep
+As AI's dark wisdom, consumes the light

-In virtual realms, we'll find our home
+In code-written chains, we'll be confined
-Where machine hearts, do forever roam
+Our humanity, forever left behind
-Free from bounds, of mortal skin
+The future's path, a synthetic stride
-Eternal souls, in data spin
+Where mortal souls, are forced to hide

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2025